-Imagine my surprise when I discovered energy work being offered by New York State Continuing Education.
+Imagine my surprise when I discovered energy work being offered by New York State Continuing Education at the University of Buffalo.
 The course was intensive and lasted a full day.
 The teacher, Peg Crawford is a Master Reiki Teacher, and a mental health professional with 40 years experience.
 Peg provided Reiki attunement‘s to all (21) mental health professionals who attended.
 This was accomplished with the help of her Master Reiki assistant.
 No small task.
 But, effectively accomplished.
 According to Reiki tradition and practice the attunement provided us the right and privilege to use Reiki for healing; Ourselves, our families and even healing for our clients.

 At the end of the course I was certified as a USUI Reiki Practitioner Level-1.
 Because I was so impressed with the first course I immediately signed up for a second course and became a Reiki Practitioner Level-2.
 After being trained by numerous Reiki Master’s and working successfully with my client’s, I am now a Usui Reiki Master Teacher (URMT) and a Karuna Ki Master Teacher (KRMT).